-This design imparts the Wave Horizon’s ride with a strong motion-control character.
+This design imbibes a strong motion-control character to the Wave Horizon’s ride.
 The midsole isn’t lacking in cushioning at all; the dual-density foam stack offers superb underfoot padding.

-And the Horizon has the plushest upper of all the shoes that feature on this guide.
-Plenty of room too.
+The Horizon has the plushest upper of all the shoes that feature on this guide.
+There’s plenty of interior space too.

 7) New Balance 860V10

 The 860 has been a New Balance stability shoe staple for almost 10 years.
-The V10 introduces new updates to its upper and midsole design but a firmer medial-post still remains a part of the scenery.
+The V10 introduces new updates to its upper and midsole design while retaining a medial post as a part of the scenery.

-There are four optional widths, and the standard ‘D’ width has sufficient interior space.
+While there are four optional widths, the standard ‘D’ width has sufficient interior space.

-That’s all good, but what’s with New Balance changing the collar of all its shoes to the less-than-ideal ‘ultra heel’ design?
+That’s all good, but what’s with New Balance changing the collar of all its shoes to the less-than-ideal heel design?

 9) Nike Structure 22

 There used to be a time when Nike had a three-tiered stability shoe construct in the form of the Odyssey, Structure, and the Perseus.